Buy a Life Insurance Plan in a few clicks

 Where,

-The calculator assists in determining how much an individual will earn if they invest a set amount for a set period of time at a fixed annual rate of interest.
+The calculator assists in determining how much you will earn if you invest a set amount for a set period at a fixed annual interest rate.
 This calculator can be used to calculate the possible returns on investment.
-They can learn how much their money will grow if they invest them.

 Generally speaking, compounding refers to the simple concept of earning returns on a return.
-This means that the longer we invest the more money we will accumulate.
+This means that the longer you invest, the more money you accumulate.
 Let’s assume you’ve invested ₹5,000 at an interest rate of 5%, to be compounded annually.
 In the first year, you will earn ₹250.
 This will be added to your principal amount the next year.
-So even without you adding any more money, your investment amount in the second year is ₹5,250.
-At the end of the year, you will earn 5% on the new amount, and so on and so forth.
+So even without you adding more money, your investment amount in the second year is ₹5,250.
+At the end of the year, you will earn 5% on the new amount, and so on.

 Suman and Sagar both joined a new firm recently.
-They’ve been hired at the same level, so they both earn a monthly salary of ₹50,000 per month.
-While Suman tends to spend almost her entire salary every month, Sagar is a bit more prudent, and he invests ₹3,000 every month in a compounding fund for 5 years.
+They’ve been hired at the same level, earning a monthly salary of ₹50,000.
+While Suman tends to spend almost her entire salary every month, Sagar is a bit more prudent.
+He invests ₹3,000 every month in a compounding fund for five years.
 At the end of his investment plan, Sagar would have accumulated ₹2,52,909.

 Sagar | |